 The preparation of financial statements in conformity with MFRSs and IFRSs requires the management to make judgements and estimates and that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses and disclosure of contingent assets and contingent liabilities, if any.
 Judgements and estimates are applied in the measurement, hence actual results could differ from reported amounts.
 The areas involving higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4 to the financial statements.

-2.1 Adoption of MFRS, amendments to MFRS and IC Interpretations during the current financial year
+2.1 Amendments to MFRS that are effective and have been adopted in the current financial year